prequel-dev/preq/README.md

 ```bash
 cat preq-demo.log | preq -o -
 ```
-You’ll see a detection printed with the corresponding CRE ID, severity, and suggested mitigation.
+You will see a detection printed with the corresponding CRE ID, severity, and suggested mitigation.

 ```bash
 Parsing rules           done!
 [3 rules in 3ms; 433 rules/s]